Taking the Next Step with Generative Artificial Intelligence: The Transformative Role of Multimodal Large Language Models in Science Education: Review of the literature

 \subsection{Large Generative AI Models}

 \textbf{Large Language Models.} LLMs are a subset of AI models focusing on processing and generating human-like text, enabling thus a wide range of applications from content creation to problem-solving \cite{Brown2020}.
-Those deep learning architectures are characterized by their ability to understand context, generate coherent responses, and provide textual content in real-time.
+Those deep learning architectures are characterized by their capacity to process and interpret context, generate coherent responses, and provide textual content in real time.

 Incorporating human feedback through the training of reward models and applying reinforcement learning in the fine-tuning step \cite{Ouyang2022, lee2023rlaif} has significantly enhanced the generation of human-like language that is aligned with social norms and goals and has led to the success of today's popular language models by OpenAI, ChatGPT and GPT-4 \cite{OpenAI2023}.
 The PaLM models \cite{Chowdhery2022,Anil2023} from Google are setting a focus on a smaller and denser architecture, achieving similar performance.
 Also, in the open-source landscape, there are strong competitors like Meta’s LLaMA model \cite{Touvron2023,Touvron2023a}, and the Falcon-40B architecture \cite{Penedo2023}.
 These models have sparked further development, with researchers fine-tuning them and creating open-source variants like Vicuna \cite{Zheng2023} and Alpaca \cite{alpaca2023}.